Pernem: Economy

 There is no major source of income in the sub-district.
 The sub-district market is not large.
 Most of the people depend on other regions for employment.
 Pernem hosts around 300 to 400 small and medium enterprises.
 The Thursday weekly market is the second largest in North Goa.

 Government and politics

-Pernem is part of Pernem (Goa Assembly constituency) and North Goa (Lok Sabha constituency).
+Pernem is part of Pernem Assembly constituency and North Goa Lok Sabha constituency.

 Education

 There are four high schools in Pernem, namely Vikas High School, Viscount of Pernem High School, Shree Bhagwati and St. Joseph.
 Higher education is pursued at Govt Higher Secondary of Commerce, Arts, Science & Vocational studies, Govt College Sohirobanath Ambiye college of arts and commerce.
 There are no institutions for higher education for Science, Engineering and Medicine in Pernem.

 Medical facilities

 There is one hospital in Pernem, the Government Health Centre.

 Transport

-Pernem is well connected, by Air{Manohar International Airport},road and the Konkan Railway.
+Pernem is well connected, by Air (Manohar International Airport), road and the Konkan Railway.
 Pernem railway station is the first railway station in Goa for inbound trains from Mumbai.
 The Mandovi Express, Konkan Kanya Express and Goa Sampark Kranti Express stop there.
 National Highway 66 passes through the area, connecting it to Mumbai, Pune and Mangaluru.